 Considering my husband and son’s love of watching sports, as well as enjoying the full movie experience as a family, the media wall was important to get right.

-We chose a dark grey paint color to help the TV blend in a little better.
+We chose a dark grey paint color (sometimes blue, sometimes green depending on the lighting) to help the TV blend in a little better.
 (As you can see, we still need a cabinet below to house all of the electronics!

 The entire surround and trim were painted out in the same off-white used throughout the basement.